Fly Cast Design

 Perfect Double Hauling (aka Arrow Haul / High Hauling)

 My revolutionary backhand hauling technique (based on my more efficient double haul technique for the basic cast) allows better loading of the rod, smaller loops and much longer casting distances.
 Well known instructors all around the world have confirmed the enormous efficiency of this cast and many of them use it now and have dramatically improved their off shoulder casting.
 The rod loads much better and the harmony between rod hand and line hand is optimized.
 This makes your flyline fly and fly and fly...

-A special hauling technique which I have introduced many years back and taught it to the US fly casters including Mel Krieger, Al Kyte, the Borgers and many others in 2000 in Montana.
-This hauling techniques allows you to have better contact to the fly line during the haul and enables you to perfectly control the lower leg of the loop in order to have a perfectly unrolling upper line.
+A special hauling technique that I introduced many years back.
+I taught it to top US fly casters including Mel Krieger, Al Kyte, the Borgers, and many others in 2000 in Montana.
+This hauling technique allows you to have better contact with the fly line during the haul and enables you to perfectly control the lower leg of the loop in order to have a perfectly unrolling upper line.

 The Magic Switch"(Minimal Switch)